 Treatment of aggression in older adults is complicated by additional medical conditions.
 In some cases, caregivers can prevent aggressive behaviors by reducing demands on the person, eliminating possible causes of stress, and making sure they are comfortable.
 However, preventable methods are not always possible.
-A comprehensive, multidisciplinary approach to aggression treatment in older adults can help to ensure that all needs are met and all conditions are being treated.
+At our treatment center, a comprehensive, multidisciplinary approach to aggression treatment in older adults can help to ensure that all needs are met and all conditions are being treated.
 Treatment for aggression in older adults may include:

-Individual therapy: Individual therapy provides older adults the time to speak with a therapist one-on-one to discuss anger management, coping skills, and ways to reduce aggressive behaviors.
+Individual therapy: Individual therapy sessions at our treatment center provides older adults the time to speak with a therapist one-on-one to discuss anger management, coping skills, and ways to reduce aggressive behaviors.

-Group therapy: Group can also be very helpful for older adults as it allows the opportunity to bond with others, time for socialization, and may offer insight into various topics such as anger management, relaxation techniques, and ways to express emotions in a healthier manner.
+Group therapy: Group sessions at our clinic can also be very helpful for older adults as it allows the opportunity to bond with others, time for socialization, and may offer insight into various topics such as anger management, relaxation techniques, and ways to express emotions in a healthier manner.

-Family therapy: Working with their family in therapy is crucial for older adults and their loved ones.
+Family therapy: At our treatment center we know that working with their family in therapy is crucial for older adults and their loved ones.
 Long-term placement options may need to be discussed as aggression and violence may escalate over time and cause significant problems in daily functioning.